Lina-go/Building-Open-Datasets-for-Spanish-Medical-Tasks/README.md

 This repository contains training and evaluation scripts for two medical NLP tasks:

 1. **Multi-label text classification of Spanish titles/abstracts**.
-Inputs use the processed columns title_processed and spanish_abstract_processed, rows with category_Geographicals==1 are excluded, and outputs are written to results/.
-Encoders are selected via config; Weights & Biases logging is optional.
+Assigns multiple medical categories to each article based on its title and abstract.
+The model analyzes the processed text to identify all applicable MeSH terms.

 2. **Named Entity Recognition (NER) on AnatEM (Spanish/English)**.
-Multiple encoders can be run in a single execution through a YAML models: block.
+Detects and highlights anatomical entities within medical texts, enabling structured extraction of key terms for downstream analysis.

 Classification datasets and preprocessing follow the resources from [Dataset-Creation](https://github.com/SantiagoM99/Dataset-Creation)